zkldi/uscir-spec/source/common/api.rst

      - 20 | 40 | 41 | 42 | 43 | 50
      - See table above.
    * - ``description``
-     - "string"
+     - String
-     - A user-readable description of the server response.
-Doubles as a human readable error message.
+     - A human-readable error message, which can be displayed to the user.

 ###################
 Conditional Keys